inmanta/inmanta-core/docs/resource_sets.rst

 Constraints and rules
 ************************

-Some restrictions and guidelines were implemented to guarantee that partial compilations function properly:
+Some restrictions were implemented to guarantee that partial compilations function properly:

 * A resource cannot be a part of more than one resource set at once.
 * A resource does not have to be part of a resource set.